 The star player in the construction sector right now is BIM.
 Although the technology has been around for nearly ten years, over the past two years, much excitement has been generated around BIM in the construction industry.
-Although everyone knows BIM stands for building information modeling, what exactly is BIM?
+Although everyone knows BIM stands for building information modelling, what exactly is BIM?
 The process of creating and managing a project’s physical and functional information is known as BIM.

 The process results in BIMs, or building information models, essentially digital files that detail every component of the project and aid in decision-making throughout a project cycle.
 BIM is more complex than 3D modeling, despite popular misconceptions.